Aurora-Capital-BV/bondmcp-docs/README.md

 ### Accessing the API
 The BondMCP API provides programmatic access to its suite of health AI features.
 The API is designed following RESTful principles and uses JSON for request and response bodies.
 Comprehensive, interactive API documentation is available via the embedded OpenAPI specification (Swagger UI) on the `api.bondmcp.com` developer portal.

-**Important Note on OpenAPI Specification:** The definitive OpenAPI schema for BondMCP is generated by its FastAPI application.
-While an `openapi.json` file exists in the root of the `bondmcp_repo_clone` repository, initial analysis suggests it might be a placeholder or related to a different service (e.g., LangSmith).
-For accurate API development and documentation, always refer to the OpenAPI schema exposed by the live `api.bondmcp.com` service (typically at `/openapi.json` or `/docs`) or the schema generated directly from the BondMCP FastAPI application code (e.g., within `app/main.py` or related API routing modules).
-This documentation will be updated to reflect the true BondMCP API schema once it is definitively identified and parsed.
+**Important Note on OpenAPI Specification:** The definitive OpenAPI schema for BondMCP is generated dynamically by its FastAPI application.
+For the most accurate and up-to-date API development and documentation, always refer to the OpenAPI schema exposed by the live `api.bondmcp.com` service (typically accessible at a `/openapi.json`, `/docs`, or `/redoc` path) or the schema generated directly from the BondMCP FastAPI application's source code.
+This documentation aims to reflect this live schema.

 ### Authentication (Cognito & API Keys)
 Access to the BondMCP API is secured using API keys and OAuth2 through AWS Cognito.
+All related management tasks, including API key generation and Cognito user account management, are handled within the unified `api.bondmcp.com` developer portal.

 *   **API Keys:** For server-to-server communication, include the API key in the `X-API-Key` HTTP header.
-These keys are generated via the `my.bondmcp.com` portal.
+These keys are generated and managed via your developer account on the `api.bondmcp.com` portal.
-*   **OAuth2 (Cognito):** For user-centric flows, BondMCP utilizes AWS Cognito.
-Authenticated users receive JWTs (ID and Access Tokens) which should be sent as a Bearer token in the `Authorization` HTTP header.
-Detailed OAuth2 flow information is available via the Cognito User Pool configuration and the developer portal.
+*   **OAuth2 (Cognito):** For user-centric flows and access to the developer portal features, BondMCP utilizes AWS Cognito.
+Authenticated users receive JWTs (ID and Access Tokens) which should be sent as a Bearer token in the `Authorization` HTTP header for relevant API calls.
+Detailed OAuth2 flow information is available via the Cognito User Pool configuration and the developer portal at `api.bondmcp.com`.

 ### Key Endpoints Overview
 The BondMCP API, as defined in `app/main.py`, currently exposes the following key endpoints: